HastilyConceivedCreatures/safecat/README.md

     An explanation of certificates .toml format files is given below.

 6. `safecat prove <cert_format> <proof_format>`.
-Creates a zero-knowledge proof using nargo and Barretenberg (by Ztec), based on specified certificate and proof formats.
+Creates a zero-knowledge proof using Nargo and Barretenberg (by Ztec), based on specified certificate and proof formats.
 By default, the command assumes the `babyjubjub` certificate format and `personhood` proof format, which are the most common use cases.

     Safecat searches for the `.toml` certificate and proof format specifications in the `data/formats` folder.
 For example, specifying the certificate format as `babyjubjub` and the proof format as `personhood` would look for `data/formats/babyjubjub/format.toml` and `data/formats/babyjubjub/proofs/personhood/proof.toml`, respectively.